ojassm/CS-613/Assignment2/README.md

 I have chosen length of a sentence as 10 for the ngram models text generation task.
 References:
 https://stackoverflow.com/questions/51956000/what-does-keras-tokenizer-method-exactly-do
 https://machinelearningmastery.com/how-to-develop-a-word-level-neural-language-model-in-keras/ for deep learning tasks of LSTMs and RNNs.
+It provides a detailed explanation on training word level neural language models.
 Keras Documentation
 https://stackoverflow.com/questions/42943291/what-does-keras-io-preprocessing-sequence-pad-sequences-do